 The third quiz will deal with the legality of chaplaincy in pluralistic settings.

 The first and third quizzes will be 1 hour each and be composed of 25 multiple-choice questions.
 Students must take the quiz during the allotted time.
 This is an open book, open note, internet usable quiz.
-(Outcomes: B, C, D, E, F)
+(CLOs: B, C, D, E, F)